avinashbabudonthu/micro-services/notes.md

 	* dynamically distribute load among running instances
 * Visibility
 	* we need to have centralized log to identify which microservice caused the problem
-	* we need to monitoring for all microservices.
+	* we need monitoring for all microservices.
 While multiple microservices are running we should be able to identify
 		* which microservice is down
 		* which microservice is running out of disk space
 * Pack of cards